 Workforce Innovation and Opportunity Act FAQs

 Find answers to frequently asked questions we receive about the Workforce Innovation and Opportunity Act (WIOA).
-We also have specific answers to WIOA COVID-19 FAQs you can refer to.

 The purpose of the WIOA is to improve the public workforce system with education and economic development in an effort to create a collective response to economic and labor market challenges on the national, state, and local levels.
 WIOA helps job seekers, including youth and those with significant barriers to employment, access education, employment and training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.